It’s time for all savvy writers to get ready for Christmas sales. We’re a breath away from October, the start of the holiday spending season.

 If you’ve got retail clients, they’ve bought in a lot of stock they need to sell.
 Offer to create “daily special” tweets, and a daily newsletter for the final 30 days before Christmas.

-Individual clients: family newsletters and more
+Individual clients: offer personal greetings, with family newsletters and more

 In addition to writing for business clients and publications during the sales season, consider offering personal writing services.